SergeyDz/spring-petclinic/readme.md

 * [Artifactory Plugin](https://plugins.jenkins.io/artifactory/) is using to push docker and build info to AF.
 * bash script and [dind](https://github.com/jpetazzo/dind) docker image is using to build docker image.
 * to resolve dependency from artifactory source only, maven [mirror](https://github.com/SergeyDz/spring-petclinic/tree/feature/jenkins-build/helm/spring-petclinic) feature is used.
-* jenkins push build status to Git Hub commits
+* jenkins push build status to Git Hub commits.
 * jenkins has build discarder and blocks concurrent builds for the same branch.
 * maven test results saved to jenkins plugin.
+* jenkins log output for different command are redirected to *.log files.
+See them as job artifacts.

 ## Jenkins configuration